tugberkgoc/foundation-notes/06 Code Quality.md

 You will see a list of issues that the linter has flagged in your code.
 Notice that some of these are flagged as errors (serious) and some as warnings (recommendations).
 Each message includes:

-1. The line and comumn number where the error was found.
+1. The line and column number where the error was found.
 2. A description of the error.
 3. The rule that is being broken.